axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

 ## Get a deposit address

 A _deposit address_ is a special address created and monitored by Axelar relayer services on behalf of the requester.
-It is similar to how centralized exchanges generate a monitored one-time deposit address that facilitate your token transfers.
+It is similar to how centralized exchanges generate a monitored, one-time deposit address that facilitates your token transfers.

-Deposit address workflow:
+### Deposit address workflow:

 1. Generate a deposit address on a specific source chain.
 2. User sends tokens to the deposit address on the source chain.
 Examples: withdrawal from a centralized exchange, transaction from your favorite wallet software.
 3. Axelar relayers observe the deposit transaction on the source chain and complete it on the destination chain.
 4. Watch your tokens arrive on the destination chain.

-### Install the AxelarJS SDK module (AxelarAssetTransfer)
+### 1. Install the AxelarJS SDK module (AxelarAssetTransfer)

-We'll use the AxelarJS SDK, which is a `npm` dependency that empowers developers to make requests into the Axelar network from a frontend.
+We'll use the AxelarJS SDK, which is an `npm` dependency that empowers developers to make requests into the Axelar network from a front end.
 The Axelar SDK provides a wrapper for API calls that you can use to generate a deposit address.
-(Alternately, see [Send UST to an EVM chain](../../learn/cli/ust-to-evm) for an example of how to generate a deposit address using the CLI instead of the Axelar SDK.)
+(Alternately, you can generate a deposit address using the CLI instead of the Axelar SDK.
+[See examples, here](../../learn/cli).)

-Install the AxelarJS SDK:
+1. Install the AxelarJS SDK:

 ```bash
 npm i @axelar-network/axelarjs-sdk
 ```

-Instantiate the `AxelarAssetTransfer` module:
+2. Instantiate the `AxelarAssetTransfer` module:

 ```bash
 const sdk = new AxelarAssetTransfer({